holchan/AutomaLarWEB/.roo/cognee/README.md

     4. Later, the `Orchestrator` processes `file_B.h`, which contains the *correct* definition: `MyNamespace::MyClass`.
     5. The system now has a wrong link, and no easy way to know that it needs to be "repaired."
 This violated our core principle of trustworthiness.

 -   **The Final Decision:** We **completely rejected** any form of fuzzy or heuristic-based matching in the linking engine.
 The risk of creating incorrect, "provably-wrong" links was too high.
 This led directly to the "Smart Parser" architecture, where all linking is based on an exact match against a list of high-probability candidates provided by the parser.
-See [**Pillar 1: The "Smart" Parser**](#1.3.1-Pillar-1-The-Smart-Parser).
+See [**Pattern 1: The "Smart" Parser**](#1.3.1-Pattern-1-The-Smart-Parser).

 ---